St Lawrence Jewry

-St Lawrence Jewry next Guildhall is a Church of England guild church in the City of London on Gresham Street, next to Guildhall.
+St Lawrence Jewry next Guildhall is a Church of England guild church in the City of London on Gresham Street, next to the Guildhall.
 It was destroyed in the Great Fire of London in 1666, and rebuilt to the designs of Sir Christopher Wren.
 It is the official church of the Lord Mayor of London.

 History

 Medieval era

 The church was originally built in the twelfth century and dedicated to St Lawrence; the weathervane of the present church is in the form of his instrument of martyrdom, the gridiron.
 The church is near the former medieval Jewish ghetto, which was centred on the street named Old Jewry.
 From 1280 it was an advowson held by Balliol College, Oxford.

 It is thought that the unusual alignment of the church may be because it was built on the site of the London Roman Amphitheatre, which was rediscovered as recently as 1988.
 Its remains can now be visited beneath the Guildhall Art Gallery.

 Sir Thomas More preached in the old church on this site.